 Best holiday rental deals in Eastbourne

-Search and compare 1,002 offers available in Eastbourne and discover a welcoming accommodation for your getaway.
-Our search engine instantaneously compares the accommodation options so you can save up to 56%.
+Browse 1,614 offers available in Eastbourne and discover a welcoming place for your getaway.
+Our search engine instantaneously compares the accommodation options so you can save up to 52%.

 Recommended holiday lettings in Eastbourne

-Rent a holiday apartment, home or cottage in Eastbourne: from £21 per night
+Rent a holiday home, apartment or cottage in Eastbourne from just £23 per night

 Best holiday homes with a patio or terrace